antoniogamiz/perl6-gsoc-application/README.md

 ### About me

-I am currently studying Computer Science and Mathematics at the University of Granada, Spain.
+I am currently studying a double degree in Computer Science and Mathematics at the University of Granada, Spain.
 I have been programming in several languages before (C++, Java, Javascript, Python, etc.) but I had never used Perl6 so I am totally new to it!

 These days I have been using Learning Perl 6 book by Brian D Foy in order to learn the basics about the language and I have taken part in a couple of squashatons.
 I am even writing my